learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 ```

 It's common for developers to test two code paths (in effect, doing a selection
-statement's work by-hand!) by "commenting-out" and "commenting-back-in" code.
+statement's work by hand!) by "commenting out" and "commenting back in" code.

 ## Conclusion